Campaigns of Nader Shah: The Campaign and Siege of Yerevan

-At this time in Constantinople, Patrona Halil, a mob rebellion had produced a change in leadership bringing Mahmud I to power.
+At this time in Constantinople, Patrona Halil, a mob rebellion, had produced a change in leadership bringing Mahmud I to power.
 Sultan Mahmud I appointed a half-Venetian statesman to command in the east at the head of an army which would prove Tahmasp's undoing.
-Aiming to cloak the Caucasus under Iranian hegemony as in the time of his forefathers Tahmasp aimed to conquer Chokhur-e Sa'd, Georgia and Daghestan from the Turks.
-An army of 18,000 was led into Chokhur-e Sa'd were Tahmasp found himself scoring a victory over an Ottoman army near Yerevan.
+Aiming to cloak the Caucasus under Iranian hegemony as in the time of his forefathers, Tahmasp aimed to conquer Chokhur-e Sa'd, i.e. Georgia and Daghestan, from the Turks.
+An army of 18,000 men was led into Chokhur-e Sa'd where Tahmasp found himself scoring a victory over an Ottoman army near Yerevan.

 Hakimoghlu Khan reacted immediately by setting out to break the siege of Yerevan.
-Realizing Tahmasp had not taken any precaution to guard his line of communication southwards Hakimoghlu cut Tahmasp's logistical line to Tabriz forcing him to withdraw break of the siege and take the road back to Tabriz.
-Hearing of Ahmad Pasha entering west Iran with the intention of taking Kermanshah and Hamadan, Tahmasp was now caught in a dire situation.
-As the Iranian and Ottoman armies came into view of each other numerous letters were being exchanged between Ahmad Pasha and Tahmasp.
+Realizing Tahmasp had not taken any precaution to guard his line of communication southwards Hakimoghlu cut Tahmasp's logistical line to Tabriz, thus forcing him to end the siege and head back to Tabriz.
+Hearing of Ahmad Pasha entering Western Iran with the intention of taking Kermanshah and Hamadan, Tahmasp was now caught in a dire situation.
+As the Iranian and Ottoman armies came into view of each other, numerous letters were being exchanged between Ahmad Pasha and Tahmasp.
 The Iranian army was largely composed of raw recruits (the veterans campaigning far in the east under Nader) and was formed up in the traditional manner of three divisions making up the centre and the flanks.

-There seems to have been an unintentional initiation of musketry by the inexperienced Iranian infantry leading to a pitched battle where the Iranian cavalry on either flank overcame their counterparts but were let down by the nervous infantry in the centre who were easily put to flight by the advance of the Janissaries which now turned to aid their mounted comrades in a counter-attack on the Iranian horsemen routing them in turn also.
+There seems to have been an unintentional initiation of musketry by the inexperienced Iranian infantry leading to a pitched battle where the Iranian cavalry on either flank overcame their counterparts but were let down by the nervous infantry in the centre, who were easily put to flight by the advance of the Janissaries which now turned to aid their mounted comrades in a counter-attack on the Iranian horsemen, also routing them in turn.
 Tabriz also fell to Hakimoghlu Khan with Ahmad Pasha complementing his gains by capturing Hamadan.

-Tahmasp was obliged to sign a treaty by which he accepted Ottoman suzerainty over the Caucasus and in exchange he would be given back Tabriz, Hamadan and kermanshah.
-The conclusion of his incompetence in this foreign venture had resulted in signing one of the most humiliating treaties of his dynasty although this seemed to weigh little on his mind as he soon returned to Isfahan to resume a magnificently opulent lifestyle.
+Tahmasp was obliged to sign a treaty by which he accepted Ottoman suzerainty over the Caucasus and would, in exchange, be given back Tabriz, Hamadan and Kermanshah.
+The conclusion of his incompetence in this foreign venture had resulted in signing one of the most humiliating treaties of his dynasty, although this seemed to weigh little on his mind as he soon returned to Isfahan to resume a magnificently opulent lifestyle.

-On discovering the cataclysmic events that had unfolded in the west Nader abandoned any further conquest in the east to return to Isfahan with much justified anger at the Shah's inept statesmanship which must have been all the more infuriating as Nader's impressive achievements against the Ottomans during the previous year had become utterly irrelevant.
-This gave Nader the political ammunition to force Tahmasp II to abdicate in favour of his infant son Abbas III in effect making Nader the supreme and unchallenged authority in the realm paving the way for his eventual overthrow of the Safavid dynasty altogether.
+On discovering the cataclysmic events that had unfolded in the west, Nader abandoned any further conquest in the east to return to Isfahan with much justified anger at the Shah's inept statesmanship which must have been all the more infuriating as Nader's impressive achievements against the Ottomans during the previous year had been rendered utterly irrelevant.
+This gave Nader the political moment necessary to force Tahmasp II to abdicate in favour of his infant son, Abbas III, thus effectively making Nader the supreme and unchallenged authority in the realm.
+This paved the way for his eventual overthrow of the Safavid dynasty altogether.